AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **controller_version**

-  The version to which you want initialize the Aviatrix controller.
+  The version to which you want to initialize the Aviatrix controller.

+- **wait_time_for_instance**

+  Wait time for controller instance to be up.
+This is the sleep time before running Lambda.
+Default value is 210.

 - **controller_launch_wait_time**

-  Time in second to wait for controller to be up.
+  Wait time for controller server to be up.
+This is the wait time used at the beginning of Lambda.
 Default value is 210.

 - **ec2_role_name**